 Distinction, Merit, Pass.

-Each qualification has one examination paper of three hours duration, with five compulsory questions, and a total of 100 marks.
+Each qualification has one examination paper of three hours duration, with a total of 100 marks.

 For each qualification the single exam makes up 100% of the assessment.